cksystemsteaching/selfie/machine/README.md

 :
 ```

-`selfie.elf` is the main artifact that contains the kernel and the static file system. `selfie.bin` is the flat binary version of `selfie.elf` that must be loaded to \$SBI_START+\$PAYLOAD_OFFSET, as specified in the Makefile.
+`selfie.elf` is the main artifact that contains the kernel and the static file system. `selfie.bin` is the flat binary version of `selfie.elf` that must be loaded to \$SBI\_START+\$PAYLOAD\_OFFSET, as specified in the Makefile.

 `selfie.elf` and `selfie.bin` do not contain OpenSBI which is required as supervisor binary.
-Therefor it is necessary that the board's bootloader loads OpenSBI and the kernel.
+Therefore, it is necessary that the board's bootloader loads OpenSBI and the kernel.

 `selfie-opensbi.elf` packages `selfie.bin` to OpenSBI using the `FW_PAYLOAD` Makefile configuration.
 Thus, it is an OpenSBI binary that passes execution to the `selfie.bin` payload after initialization.
 This is necessary for binaries that must be self-contained, mostly on embedded platforms.